-In existing urban and suburban areas which are defined by culde-sacs and boundary walls which segregate neighbourhoods - often along social class lines - the "breaking through" of these barriers to allow access for pedestrians and cyclists, including connections to nearby public transport, can be problematic.
+In existing urban and suburban areas which are defined by culde-sacs and boundary walls which segregate neighbourhoods - often along social class lines - the removal of these physical barriers to allow access for pedestrians and cyclists, including connections to nearby public transport, can be problematic.
 Many schemes, however, have been successfully realised by the local authorities in the GDA, in collaboration with the NTA.

-Measure PLAN7 - Filtered Permeability
+Measure PLAN9 - Filtered Permeability